Skip to content

 Creating Dashboards

-On Splunk Enterprise web UI, search for Admin login failed events are generated on FortiGate
+On Splunk Enterprise web UI, search for login failed events on FortiGate.

 image.png